fwiptables/fwiptables/README.txt

      ebtables: List rules ebtables nft ethernet
     arptables: List rules arptables arp

-#####         [Modify config]

-       new-full-config: Create a new configfile.cfg in english
- nueva-completa-config: Create a new configfile.cfg in spanish
-       new-mini-config: Create a new basic configfile.cfg in english
-     nueva-mini-config: Create a new basic configfile.cfg in spanish
-         modify-config: Edit one config.cfg
-           show-config: Show one config.cfg
-            del-config: Delete one configuration file

 #####         [List sockets]

         route: Show net devices and ip route tables